crossplane/upjet/docs/configuring-a-resource.md

 With this, we have covered most common scenarios for configuring external name.
 You can always check resource configurations of existing jet Providers as further examples under `config/<group>/config.go` in their repositories.

+_Please see [this figure] to understand why we really need 3 different functions to configure external names and, it visualizes which is used how._

 ### Cross Resource Referencing